Freemove sail 2023NeilPryde Fusion 5.5 in the test

 The NeilPryde Fusion provides a lot of planing power in light and medium winds, it is stable and comes with high speed.

 The Fusion 5.5 can be rigged on both a 400 and a 430 mast.
 The sail is one of the strongest representatives of the group in the direct planing duel.
-This is due to the fact that the soft profile loads up immediately, even without pumping, and always provides a noticeable ground pull on the sail hand.
+This is due to the fact that the soft profile loads up immediately even without pumping and always brings a noticeable ground pull to the back hand.
 This allows you to put pressure on the fin early on, which ensures effortless planing, above-average planing through wind holes and a great average speed.
-If the wind picks up, the concept takes its toll, as the pressure point moves backwards earlier in gusts - trimming the boom is then necessary so that the light sail feel is not lost.
+If the wind picks up, the concept takes its toll, as the centre of effort moves backwards earlier in gusts - the boom then needs to be retrimmed so that the light sail feel is not lost.

 Surf summary of the NeilPryde Fusion 5.5